sctlcd/match-the-memory-latest-version/README.md

 ### Testing left <a name="Testingleft"></a>

-There is no way to install the latest version of the Safari browser on Windows 10 as Apple stopped developing Safari for Windows operating system long ago.
+- There is no way to install the latest version of the Safari browser on Windows 10 as Apple stopped developing Safari for Windows operating system long ago.
 For testing this website on the latest version of Safari, I will have to install the newest version of macOS on Windows 10 in a virtual machine.
+- Adding automated tests to speed up regression testing

 ### Validators <a name="Validators"></a>

 **HTML**
 - [W3C HTML Validator](https://validator.w3.org/)
-    -
+    - No errors

 **CSS**
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
-	-
+	- No errors

 **Javascript**
 - [Javascript Validator](http://beautifytools.com/javascript-validator.php)
-	-
+	- No errors

 **Chrome DevTools**
 - [Chrome DevTools] (https://developers.google.com/web/tools/chrome-devtools/)
 Console Navigating through the Website rendered no critical fails/errors in the console that were necessary to fix.

 ### Known Issues <a name="KnownIssues"></a>

+- Background overlay of the modal on Galaxy S5, Pixel, Pixel 2 XL, iPhone 6/7/8, iPhone X, iPad does not display as expected

 Back to [top](#TableOfContents)